Ronnie Montrose: Career

 In 1979, Montrose formed Gamma with vocalist Davey Pattison at the recommendation of fellow Scotsman James Dewar, the bassist/vocalist for Robin Trower.
 Jim Alcivar appeared on his fourth Ronnie Montrose project in a row and bassist Alan Fitzgerald returned as well with drummer Skip Gillette.
 Gamma had more of a progressive rock edge as compared to the Montrose band and initially produced three albums.
 The rhythm section was replaced by Montrose drummer Denny Carmassi and bassist Glenn Letsch with Gamma 2.
 Gamma 3 saw Alcivar replaced by Mitchell Froom on keyboards.

-In between Gamma 2 and 3, Ronnie Montrose composed and performed the soundtrack to 1980's Powder Heads, a Canadian comedy movie about skiing.
-It starred David Ferry and Catherine Mary Stewart.
+In between Gamma 2 and 3, Ronnie Montrose composed and performed a movie soundtrack with Froom, Carmassi and bassist Jimmy Haslip.
+The film was 1980's Powderheads, a Canadian comedy about skiing, starring David Ferry and Catherine Mary Stewart.

 In 1983, Montrose played lead guitar on the song "(She Is a) Telepath" from Paul Kantner's album Planet Earth Rock and Roll Orchestra although he was not a member of the original PERRO.

 In 1985, he joined Seattle's Rail (winners of MTV's first Basement Tapes video competition) for several months.
 He was looking for a new band and one of Rail's guitarists, Rick Knotts had recently left.
 Billed as 'Rail featuring Montrose' or 'Ronnie & Rail', they played a set of half Rail favorites and half Montrose songs ("Rock Candy", "Rock the Nation", "Matriarch" and Gamma's remake of Thunderclap Newman's "Something in the Air").
 At the end of the tour, there was an amicable split.

 Montrose continued to record through the 1980s and 1990s, releasing solo albums including The Speed of Sound (1988), Music from Here (1994), and Bearings (2000), as well as another Montrose album titled Mean (1987) and a fourth Gamma album Gamma 4 (2000).
 Montrose recorded a rousing interpretation of the Beatles song "Love You To", that included a rare Montrose vocal performance, on his album Territory in 1986.

 Montrose appeared on Sammy Hagar's solo album Marching to Mars (1997) along with original Montrose members bassist Bill Church and drummer Denny Carmassi on the song "Leaving the Warmth of the Womb".
 The original Montrose lineup also reformed to play as a special guest at several Hagar concerts in summer 2004 and 2005.
 Montrose also performed regularly from 2001 until 2011 with a Montrose lineup featuring Keith St. John on lead vocals and a rotating cast of veteran hard rock players on bass and drums.
 In 2011, Montrose formed the 'Ronnie Montrose Band' with Randy Scoles on vocals, Dan McNay on bass, and Steve Brown on drums, playing music from his entire career, including both Montrose and Gamma songs.
 This lineup was captured in his final released work, the concert DVD Ronnie Montrose: Live at the Uptown.